Roy Mustang: Analysis

-In "Social Communication Hiromu Arakawa’s Fullmetal Alchemist: Stylistic Nuances of the Comic Book" I. Lenczowska refers to Mustang as a parallel to the Elrics due to how both refer to a close indvidiual whom they know for a long time; In Mustang's case it is Hawkeye as they met before the Ishvalan Civil War which heavily affected their personalities.
+In "Social Communication Hiromu Arakawa's Fullmetal Alchemist: Stylistic Nuances of the Comic Book" I. Lenczowska refers to Mustang as a parallel to the Elrics due to how both refer to a close individual whom they know for a long time; In Mustang's case it is Hawkeye as they met before the Ishvalan Civil War which heavily affected their personalities.